-Naples had just been through the
+Naples had just been

-many as 60,000 lives; thus, Don Pedro's immediate
+estimates, as many as 60,000 lives; thus, Don Pedro's

-expansion beyond the confines of the old city by
+first expansion beyond the confines of the old city by

-building new and elegant residences at Santa Chiara, just west
+building new and elegant residences at Santa Chiara, just west of

-of the ancient Roman wall of historic
+the ancient Roman wall of historic

-Titian's portrait of
+Titian's portrait of Charles V

 The plan was ambitious and went on for years.
 It meant knocking down or expanding the old city walls; for example, at the northwest corner of the old wall (where the National Museum now stands) don Pedro extended the old north wall all the way up the hill to the Sant'Elmo fortress and then down the other side to the sea.
 It meant building an entirely new wall along the sea front from the Maschio Angioino to the Carmine fortress.
 It meant modernizing all the fortresses along those walls, as well as building up fortifications just up the coast at Baia and on the island of Ischia.
 The goal was to make not just the city of Naples, but the Gulf of Naples, invulnerable —and eventually, of course, the entire vice-realm.
 That latter plan included an ambitious project to make the Volturno river (in the extreme north of the vice-realm) navigable, a plan that never came to fruition.
 [Complete details of the urban renovation are in De Seta, bibliography below.]